AlexManoJAM/RISC-V-Devkit-for-ESP32C3/Documents/HowtoUse.md

   <img src="https://user-images.githubusercontent.com/35406517/182382149-03f03abe-5587-4364-9f39-18114cf8c712.png " width="150">

   - Run the **`ERS:Build`** command once you have written some code.
 You **must** perform this command while a source file from the project you wish to build is open in the vscode text editor; this is necessary because the path used by the command to build is retrieved by the currently open text editor.
-When successfully executed, the binary file (e.g `example.bin\example.elf`), used when flashing the project to the board, should appear in the project folder.
+When successfully executed, the generated binary file (e.g `example.bin\example.elf`), used for flashing, should appear in the project folder.

   -  With the project compiled, you can now flash it to the board using **`ERS:Flash`** command.
 When executed, a prompt will appear where you can select the serial port you wish to use: